-We all have an important role to play in keeping our fellow Badgers and our campus community safe.
-The ASR is an excellent resource for not only security and safety policies, but also for prevention, education and response information.
-UW-Madison has a great deal of resources for students and employees who are in crisis, and we encourage you to tell us if you or someone you know needs help.
+By familiarizing yourself with UW-Madison's safety and security policies, procedures, and programs, you are taking a significant step in protecting yourself and your community.
+The ASR contains a great deal of resources for students and employees who are in crisis, and we encourage you to tell us if you or someone you know needs help.